Lawrence Lee

 Lawrence Stanley Lee (18 September 1909 – 25 April 2011) was a British stained glass artist whose work spanned the latter half of the 20th century.
 He was best known for leading the project to create ten windows for the nave of the new Coventry Cathedral.
 His other work includes windows at Guildford and Southwark Cathedrals as well as a great number of works elsewhere in the UK, and some in Canada, Australia and New Zealand.

 Early life

 Lee was born in Chelsea Hospital for Women on 18 September 1909.
-His family moved to Weybridge where his father, William, a chauffeur and engineer, had a garage near to the Brooklands Race Track.
+His family moved to Weybridge where his father, William, a chauffeur and engineer, had a garage near the Brooklands Race Track.
 Lawrence's mother, Rose, was deeply religious and it was this influence that gave him the appreciation of biblical symbolism that became an important feature of his work.
 His parents divorced and Lawrence moved with his mother to New Malden.
 At the local Methodist church he met Dorothy Tucker, later to become his wife.

 He left school at 14, but won a scholarship to Kingston School of Art.
 A further award in 1927 enabled him to attend the Royal College of Art, where he studied stained glass under Martin Travers, graduating in 1930.